Updated March 2026 | By Jake Mercer, ToolShed Tested

 Understanding Torque Ratings

 Drill torque is measured in inch-pounds (in-lbs) or Newton-meters (Nm).
 Manufacturers typically list maximum torque, which is what the drill delivers in its lowest speed setting with the clutch fully open.
+This maximum figure represents what the drill can do under ideal conditions, not what it will do on every task.

 - 1 Nm ≈ 8.85 in-lbs